-'''

-probe_wdl (board: chess.Board) \rightarrow int
+probe\wdl (board: chess.Board) $\rightarrow$ int

-'''

-Probes WDL tables for win/draw/loss information under the 50-move rule, assuming the position has been reached directly after a capture or pawn move.
+Probes WDL tables for win/draw/loss-information.

 Probing is thread-safe when done with different board objects and if board objects are not modified during probing.

 Returns 2 if the side to move is winning, 0 if the position is a draw and -2 if the side to move is losing.